Smoke and Carbon Monoxide Detectors for Residential

 Fire Safety Equipment

 Imagine being caught at home in the midst of a house fire.
 Your mind starts rushing through what to do next.
-Fire is fast-moving, leaving little to no time to think about collecting valuables and belongings.
-The impact of these incidences can be devastating.
+Fire is fast-moving, and leaves little to no time to think about collecting valuables and belongings.
+The impact of that happening can be devastating.

-While we know that flames and heat from a fire are dangerous, fires are also a deadly mixture of fumes and toxic gases.
-Carbon monoxide, a colorless, odorless and tasteless gas, is a by-product of a fire that can cause asphyxiation, which is being deprived of oxygen.
+While we know that flames and heat from a fire are dangerous, fires also contain a deadly mixture of fumes and gases.
+Carbon monoxide is a by-product of a fire that can cause asphyxiation, which is being deprived of oxygen.

 Fire safety begins at home.
 Most people know the basics, such as not leaving burning candles or space heaters unattended.
 You should also have one or more fire extinguishers in your home, located for easy access.
 For home use, an extinguisher rated “A-B-C” is recommended.